EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 • Unskilled workers or “other workers” (less than 2 years of experience)

-You will need to check the priority dates for the alternative green card as the waiting times for the EB-2 and EB-3 can be much longer than the EB-1C.
+You will need to check the priority dates for the alternative green card, as the waiting times for the EB-2 and EB-3 can be significantly longer than the EB-1C.

 How VisaNation Law Group Immigration Attorneys Can Help

 From gathering evidence to support your case to handling the minutiae of filing, you can rest assured that your case is in the right hands.
-To get your immigration journey started or to receive help for your EB-1C denial, go ahead and fill out this contact form and let us schedule your consultation today.
+To get your immigration journey started or to receive help for your EB-1C denial, fill out our contact form and let us schedule your consultation today.